-Almost a year ago, I led an experimental seminar – the first of its kind – to a group of willing participants in an effort to design a seminar, and coaching material, that would speak to a new idea of being productive in life.
-My intention was that the seminar would provide some insight into how I could reach people – people that were entrenched in the current paradigm of needing to be motivated to take action, the action begets action mentality, and “you’ve got to do to get” – with a new paradigm of being productive that involves only: ease and the magic of life.
-To accomplish this feat without having them whittle the seminar down to hogwash or mere magical thinking was the big trick I was committed to pulling off.
+Almost a year ago, I led an experimental seminar – the first of its kind – to a group of willing participants in an effort to design a seminar and coaching material that would speak to a new idea of being productive.
+My intention was that the seminar would provide some insight into how I could reach people – people that were entrenched in the current paradigm of needing to be motivated to take action, the “you’ve got to do to get” mentality.
+I wanted to show people, women in particular, that they don’t have to do, do, do to have an incredible life; because I know personally how much the women in my life have had to “do” to just have enough.
+My life has been a gift that has taught me a new paradigm of being productive that involved only ease and the magic of life.
+I wanted to give that away in spades through this seminar.
+Accomplishing this feat without having these participants whittle the course content down to hogwash or mere magical thinking was the big trick I was committed to pulling off.

 Let me explain a bit more.
 Through my study of human beings and of myself, I had begun to be disparaged by all the techniques and “tools” out there guided by our unique fascination as Americans at being ultra-productive.
-All of the folks out there who consider themselves providing formulas for success, or providing you with their experience so you can get “there” where they are faster, easier and with even greater success, or providing any other motivational technologies are out there doing what they think will make a huge difference in the lives of others.
+All of the folks out there who consider themselves to be experts providing formulas for success, or providing you their experience so you can get “there” where they are faster, easier and with even greater success are doing what they think will make a huge difference in the lives of others.
 I say kudos to them for they are fulfilling the purpose they have set before themselves.
-I just think there’s a lot more ease that can be had to much greater result, more rewarding and much better for the health and well-being of those involved.
-Not only do I think this, I know it.
-And I, much like them, want to say it out loud so that anyone wanting to hear can.
+I just think there’s a lot more ease that can be had and to much greater result, more rewarding and much better for the health and well-being of all involved.
+Not only do I think this, I know this.
+And I, much like the success formula folks, want to say it out loud so that anyone wanting to hear can.
 What I say is not for everyone, but the ones who are interested, they will come and get what they seek.

 So I set out to do this seminar, not really knowing what would come about, but knowing it was the right time to do it.
 And it was a success.
 I learned.
-The willing participants learned, and a found sense of being productive was had by those for whom that was their main aim for their participation.
-What happened, you ask?
-I led a journey of exploration through our hearts in an effort to heal them.
+The willing participants learned, and they discovered a newfound sense of being productive in their lives.

 When we get sick, a cold, the flu, something more substantial, maybe even life-threatening, we begin a search to find the source.
-We begin a search to find the source of our illness, our disease.
-We employ health professionals, of whatever kind we’re interested in, and we use whatever resources we have at our ready to do what’s necessary to get better.
-Those resources could include anything from pharmaceutical medications to homeopathic remedies to exercise to acupuncture to yoga to massage therapy to rehabilitative therapy to so many other health services and/or remedies.
+We begin to seek the source of our illness, of our disease.
+We employ health professionals, of whatever kind we’re vested in, and we use whatever resources we have at our ready to do what’s necessary to get better, to feel better.
+Those resources could include anything from pharmaceutical medications to homeopathic remedies to exercise to acupuncture to yoga to massage therapy to rehabilitative therapy to so many other health modalities and/or remedies.

 But what about that less tangible part of ourselves?
 What about the heart that abides in us all?
-Not the one that uniformly pumps blood through your veins and receives blood by way of your arteries.
-Not the one that provides nourishment to your body via your red blood cells and heals your body via your white blood cells.
-Not the physical “pump” that is located in your chest cavity, underneath your rib cage, beating at a rate that is hopefully within the bounds of what is healthy for your age, your weight, and your build.
+Not the one that uniformly pumps blood through our veins and receives blood by way of our arteries.
+Not the one that provides nourishment to our bodies via our red blood cells and heals our bodies via our white blood cells.
+Not the physical “pump” that is located in our chest cavities, underneath our rib cages, beating at a rate that is hopefully within the bounds of what is healthy for our age, weight, and build.

-No, the ‘heart’ of which I speak is the one that has fielded both the love and the pain, the ecstasy and the wounds, the good times and the ba… less than good times, the gains and the loss, the highs and the lows, the glory and the devastation.
-This heart is the one that you feel with but has no physical location within your body.
-This fact, however, does not deter it from creating very physical sensations throughout your body, and even registering you to use your mind and your brain to take particular actions that will subvert the pain, or extend the joy.
+No, the “heart” of which I speak is the one that has fielded both the love and the pain, the ecstasy and the wounds, the good times and the ba… less than good times, the gains and the loss, the highs and the lows, the glory and the devastation.
+This heart is the one that we feel with, but has no physical location within our bodies.
+The fact that it has no physicality, however, does not deter it from creating very real physical sensations throughout our nerves, tissues, muscles and organs.
+This intangible part of us even registers each of us to use our minds to take particular actions that will either subvert the pain, or extend the joy.

 This heart is the one that we move by (moved by our passion or simply a good feeling), tell time by (memories we both hold close and at a distance); and use as a guide to erect monuments to others, or tear down pedestals we no longer feel are worthy of existence.